CookedCookee/24x24-pixels/README.md

-# 24x24-pixels
+# Pixels On Chain
-A generalised on-chain 24x24 svg pixel generator
+A generalised on-chain 24x24 svg pixel generator and repository